 1. Always wear Hi-Vis

-2. Stay in the walkways provided
+2. Stay within barriers/walkways provided

 3. Give forklifts right-of-way

 4. Stop, look and listen

-5. Obey ALL safety signs
+5. Follow ALL safety signs and instructions from Foodbank SA & NT staff

 In a forklift area, you must always be alert!
 Expect a forklift to appear at any time, and anywhere!
+Never assume the forklift driver has seen you - ensure eye contact is made.

-Additionally, NO volunteers are allowed to operate the forklifts at any time.
-Only trained and assigned staff members may use the forklift.
+Additionally, NO volunteers are allowed to operate the forklifts or bin tipper at any time and must stay clear of moving parts.
+Only trained and assigned staff members may operate these.